cardoo-finance/integration-doc/index.md

 In order to make an authenticated request, please include a header containing your token as follows: `Access-Token: YOUR_TOKEN`.

-To receive the access token, please, contact us via <sales@cardoo.finance>.
+To receive the access token, please, contact us via <dev@cardoo.finance>.

 #### Responses
 In general, if the status of the response is in the 200 range, it indicates that the request was fulfilled successfully and no error was encountered.